 Here’s some contributing factors to my doubt :

+I moved to a completely new city with no local friends.
+So, the hugs and reminders over coffee were non-existent.
 The quiet has a way of getting extremely loud doesn’t it?

 Is it worth pushing on when the clients are pushing back on price?
 When you see social media friends getting that cool deal?
 When you’re jaded it’s not you?

-Join the SS insiders and getting monthly letters from me and weekly motivational quotes just like this one! –> Become an SS Insider!
+Join the SS insiders and getting monthly letters from me and weekly motivational quotes just like this one!

 It’s so easy to doubt ourselves and our work.
 We all feel like frauds, hello imposter syndrome.
 And we all wonder, does creativity matter?
 Does writing blogs matter?
 Does making pretty things matter?
 Does the quiet work I do here while no one is watching, matter?